Sustainable Packaging: What You Need To Know in 2023

 For example, H&M (a clothing retail brand) transformed their shopping bags into clothes hangers.
 Interestingly, not only are these bags made from less material than their traditional plastic-made bags, but the paper material is up to 80% recycled.

-H&M knows its demographic – which means they have most consumers aged between eighteen and thirty-five.
-And people in this age scale care a lot about environmental sustainability.
-The indirect benefit was that this idea of ‘sustainability in terms of usability’ increased brand loyalty amongst their target customers.
+H&M knows its demographic, which means they have most consumers aged between eighteen and thirty-five.
+And people in this age range care a lot about environmental sustainability.
+The indirect benefit was that this idea of’sustainability in terms of usability’ increased brand loyalty amongst their target customers.

 Two Worth Mentioning Examples

-We’ll look at some brands that have done a tremendously good job at going for sustainable packaging.
+We’ll look at some brands that have done a tremendously good job of going for sustainable packaging.

-• Sheyn (a Vienna-based jewelry brand) focused on simple yet graceful design.
+- Sheyn (a Vienna-based jewelry brand) focused on simple yet graceful design.
 By using innovative technology, their production became fully sustainable.
-Sheyn used a mailer box made from 80% recycled kraft material.
-In turn, their customer get a memorable unboxing experience based on their packaging.
+Sheyn used a mailer box made from 80% recycled Kraft material.
+In turn, their customers get a memorable unboxing experience based on their packaging.

-• A UK-based brand Origin X Performance induced sustainable practice in all aspects of their sportswear business.
-Every garment is shipped in a branded mailing box which is fully sustainable.
-These bags are made from natural & biodegradable ingredients.
-These bags are also as tough & durable as plastics that are recyclable and other plastic alternatives.
+- A UK-based brand, Origin X Performance, induced sustainable practice in all aspects of their sportswear business.
+Every garment is shipped in a branded mailing box, which is fully sustainable.
+These bags are made from natural and biodegradable ingredients.
+These bags are also as tough and durable as plastics that are recyclable and other plastic alternatives.

-Now you know why eco-conscious packaging is so crucial to building a thriving relationship with customers that care for the environment.
-This change is soon going to be a big global change – and every brand should be part of it to show its credibility as a responsible entity.
+Now you know why eco-conscious packaging is so crucial to building a thriving relationship with customers who care for the environment.
+This change is soon going to be a big global change, and every brand should be part of it to show its credibility as a responsible entity.